 Following your Bible reading plan, jump in and read the Word directly from the Bible.
 If you have the time, it might be better to give the chapters 2-3 reads to make sure you don’t miss anything.

-How Do Devotion using the SOAP Method (Paano Mag-Devotion Using the SOAP Method)
+How To Do Devotions using the SOAP Method (Paano Mag-Devotion) — with example!

 1 – Scripture